Low-energy effective description of dark $Sp(4)$ theories: Lattice results on Sp(4) with Nf=1+1

 In this work we have studied ensembles where this ratio in the mass degenerate limits\footnote{For the degenerate case, if possible, we give results from~\cite{Bennett:2019jzz}, since these have been obtained on larger lattices with better statistics in comparison to ours.
 This will be indicated where necessary.} are $m_\rho / m_\pi \approx 1.15, 1.25$ and $1.4$.
-These values are suggested by existing phenomenological investigations of such theories as dark matter candidates~\cite{Berlin:2018tvf}.
+These values are slightly smaller than those suggested by existing phenomenological investigations of such theories as dark matter candidates~\cite{Berlin:2018tvf}.
+Eventually, we also want to study ensembles with $m_\rho / m_\pi > 1.4$.
+However, they come at a significantly increased computational cost and we defer this to future work.
 We conclude, that our quark masses relate to the intrinsic scale of our theory similarly as the QCD strange quark mass relates to the QCD scale as the mass ratio is similar.
 Note that in all cases the aforementioned ratio is smaller than $2$ and the $\rho$ at rest cannot decay into two Goldstone bosons.